 How the Giraff Robot works

-NHS Western Isles Head of Planning Emelin Collier said: “The Giraff is simple to use; it is kept in the home of the person with dementia and the controls for the robot are with the person’s relative or carer.
-The relative could call into the giraff robot to effectively waken it up, and the person with dementia would not have to do anything at all.
+NHS Western Isles Head of Planning Emelin Collier said: “The Giraff is simple to use.
+The robot is kept in the home of the person with dementia and the controls for the robot are with the person’s relative or carer.
+The relative could call into the giraff robot to effectively waken it up.
+The person with dementia would not have to do anything at all to control the robot.

-The caller’s face would appear on the screen, and the caller could then navigate the robot through the home of the person with dementia to check that all is well, check medication has been taken, food has been eaten, the person has washed and dressed or just to provide reassurance or have a chat.”
+The caller’s face would appear on the screen and the caller could then navigate the robot through the home of the person with dementia.
+This could be to check that all is well with the person.
+Check that their medication has been taken or food has been eaten.
+Or that the person has washed and dressed or just to provide reassurance & have a chat.”

 Studies in Australia have so far proved that dementia suffers don’t feel intimidated or frightened but intrigued by the robot and sufferers have responded positively to its presence in their home.

 Gordon Jamieson added: “We are absolutely delighted to have the Giraff robot here with us to trial and we have high hopes for how it may improve the quality of life for some dementia patients.
-As a new technology for us, the robot could also potentially be used in many other areas of health care to improve quality of care, live access to specialists, and speed up consultations, regardless of location.
+As a new technology for us, the robot could also potentially be used in many other areas of health care to improve quality of care.
+It can give live access to specialists and speed up consultations.
+Regardless of the persons location.

-“Having seen the Giraff in action, I am extremely impressed with how easily it can be moved around by the ‘controller’ so that you can clearly see the environment of the patient, and can have a conversation and meaningful interaction, regardless of distance.”
+“Having seen the Giraff in action, I am extremely impressed with how easily it can be moved around by the ‘controller’.
+You can clearly see the environment of the patient and can have a conversation and meaningful interaction, regardless of distance.”

 What do you think of having robots to help people with dementia?

-– What do think?
+What do think?
 Is this great use of technology?
 Is this something that you would consider if you had a loved one that suffers from dementia?
 Would you want to rely on a robot to watch over somebody with the disease?
-Let us know your thoughts below.